 Medical Technology Policy: IEEE-USA seeks to assist in the formulation of medical technology legislation, regulation, and policy in the U.S. A current policy focus are issues involved in establishment of national health information systems, including electronic medical records, privacy, interoperability of systems, and the National Health Information Network.
 Other issues of interest include the role of technology in improving health care/patent safety, the quality of health information on the Internet, and social/ethical issues related to use of genomic information.
-2011 priorities include a focus on E-Health, home health care technologies and wireless interoperability issues related to medical equipment and information systems.

-Oversight: Medical Technology Policy Committee (Kent Hoffman, Chair)
+Oversight: Medical Technology Policy Committee (TBD, Chair)